March 15, 2016

 Well-intentioned parents today tend to keep kids so occupied with organized activities that often kids are over-tired.
 Sure, soccer, ballet, hockey and karate are all wonderful – but your child needs a good night’s sleep each and every night to stay healthy.
 Teachers and school nurses often remark at how exhausted some children seem these days.

 Every cliché about it being the most important meal of the day is true.
 It’s fuel for both brain function and the physical demands of school.
 Good nutrition is crucial to a high-functioning immune system, making breakfast a direct contributor to your child’s health in school.
 And, obviously, with lunchbox meals and after-school snacks, keep it healthy – fruit rather than junk food, low-fat dairy drinks as opposed to sugary soft drinks, etc.

 According to estimates from the Centers for Disease Control and Prevention, between 6 million and 12 million infestations of lice happen each year to children between the ages of 3 and 11.
 Reduce your child’s chances of getting lice by warning him or her not to share combs, brushes, scarves or hats.

 Even in the early grades, kids are under a surprising amount of stress.
 Take time with your kids to find out what’s weighing on their mind – and try to reduce their level of anxiety about grades, competition or other issues.
 Kids can be every bit as victimized by stress – which takes a toll on general health and immunity to disease – as adults can.

 The reality is, kids get sick – and then, just as quickly, they get well.
-But by adhering to the simple guidelines above, you can at least reduce the chances of a serious malady resulting from the many things they’re exposed to in school each day.
+Adhering to these simple guidelines can at least reduce the chances of a serious illness resulting from the many things they’re exposed to in school each day.